If you don’t scale the mountain, you can’t view the plain.

 Portfolio Level Abstract

-The Portfolio level employs a number of key constructs:
+The Portfolio Level has a number of key constructs:

 - Investment Themes